If you want to know yourself, ask about your goals.

 Imagine a person who has no more goals.
 So do not eat anymore, drink, etc. What would happen to that? "

 "He would probably die."

-As a result, the internal structure of the past can change in this respect, to the fulfilment of the goal: from illness to health. "
+As a result, the previous internal structure in this relationship can change up to the fulfillment of the goal: from illness to health. "

 "And this is done by the brain just because it" recognized "a drug that helps in his view?"

 "Yes that is enough.
 Unless, for example, the consciousness (better: the perception) gives the information that there is no active ingredient in the drug or that one does not trust the person who prescribed the drug.
 This would severely limit or negate the effect.

 The vast majority of human reactions are unaware.
 Consciousness becomes only a very small part, and always when something important occurs.
 Then information about the consciousness is obtained.
 If they are relevant, the brain processes them with the midpoints.

 All other reactions and behaviours take place via the general, more or less strong, attention or automatically. "